Johns Hopkins Malaria Research Institute

 Founded in May 2001 and continuously supported by Bloomberg Philanthropies, the Johns Hopkins Malaria Research Institute conducts discovery research at the Bloomberg School of Public Health in Baltimore and field research at the Macha Research Trust in Zambia and other sites of endemic malaria in sub-Saharan Africa, India, and elsewhere.

 The initial Bloomberg Philanthropies gift established a state-of-the-art research facility with the goal to treat and control malaria, develop a vaccine, and find new drug targets and innovative strategies to prevent and cure the deadly disease.
 The Institute has contributed to advances in all these areas and is one of the most comprehensive research endeavors focused on malaria globally.

 Johns Hopkins Study Supports Potential for Injectable ‘Chemical Vaccine’ For Malaria

 Jane Carlton, PhD

-Leading Researcher Jane Carlton Joins Bloomberg School of Public Health’s Johns Hopkins Malaria Research Institute as Director.
-She assumed the role on August 1.
-A leader in the field of comparative genomics, the goal of Jane Carlton's research is to find and improve ways to monitor and control malaria, as well as to identify ways to prevent and treat the mosquito-borne disease.
+Leading Researcher Jane Carlton joins Bloomberg School of Public Health’s Johns Hopkins Malaria Research Institute as Director.
+She is a leader in the field of comparative genomics.
+The goal of Jane Carlton's research is to find and improve ways to monitor and control malaria, as well as identify ways to prevent and treat the mosquito-borne disease.